-Noopept is based off the endogenous neuropeptide cycloprolylglycine .
+Noopept is based on the endogenous neuropeptide cycloprolylglycine .
 It's a dipeptide conjugate of Piracetam.

-Noopept crosses the gastrointestinal tract with a Tmax of 0.116 hours which is equivelent to 7 minutes.
+Noopept crosses the gastrointestinal tract with a Tmax of 0.116 hours which is equivalent to 7 minutes.
 It reaches a Cmax of 0.82 mcg/mL in blood serum in rats.
-The dose used to determine this was 50 mg/kg, but was reported to be nearly identical to a 5 mg/kg dosage.
-Measurements taken both in the brain and in systemic blood circulation were nearly identical, suggesting that noopept can easily cross the blood brain barrier. .
+The dose used to determine this was 50 mg/kg but was reported to be nearly identical to a 5 mg/kg dosage.
+Measurements taken both in the brain and in systemic blood circulation were almost identical, suggesting that noopept can easily cross the blood-brain barrier. .

-The half life of noopept in rats was found to be approximatly 16 minutes in rats, and undetectable after 25 minutes.
+The half-life of noopept in rats was found to be approximately 16 minutes in rats and undetectable after 25 minutes.
 This doesn't consider cycloprolylglycine, which is believed to be an active metabolite. .
-Changes in brain wave function is noted to last over 70 minutes, indicating the matabolites having a strong active role in the compound. .
+Changes in brain wave function are noted to last over 70 minutes, indicating the metabolites were having a strong, active role in the compound. .

 The major metabolite of Noopept is the endogenous neuropeptide Cycloprolylglycine (Proline and Glycine in a cyclic configuration). .

-Noopept is suggested to have a cholinosensitising effect in vitro .
+Noopept is suggested to have a choline-sensitizing effect in vitro .